dmattek/ARCOS/README.md

 ### Save frames

-The snippet below will save individual time frames as `png` files in the `frames` folder located in the current working directory.
+The code below saves individual time frames as `png` files in the `frames` folder located in the current working directory.

 ``` r